WebReflection/hypersimple/README.md

 ### TODO

-- [ ] relate models to components, so it's possible to use the same model with different components and still ahve the magic happens
+- [ ] relate models to components, so it's possible to use the same model with different components still providing same magic
 - [ ] evaluate the exposure of `hyperHTML.define(...)` to provide user-defined behaviors too